Australia resumes the draw with strong strikes on Kuwait

-The Socceroos offered a simple omen heading into their first game in 567 days: we’re back.
+The Australian national team delivered a simple omen en route to their first game in 567 days: “We’re back.”

 It only took them 55 seconds to prove it in the match.